nerdguidedc/nerdguidedc.github.io/_posts/2016-03-15-environmental-film-festival.md

   address:
   city: Washington
   state: DC
-tags: [ 'film festival', 'festival' ]
+tags: [ 'Film Festivals', 'Festivals' ]
 excerpt: >
   Each March in Washington, DC is the largest environmental film festival in the United States, presenting more than 100 films